Utility player: Association football

-A few outfield players have also made competent substitute goalkeepers, for example Phil Jagielka, Jan Koller (originally trained as a goalkeeper before converting into a striker) and Cosmin Moți.
+Some outfield players have also made competent substitute goalkeepers, for example Phil Jagielka, Jan Koller (originally trained as a goalkeeper before converting into a striker) and Cosmin Moți.
 But in the case of goalkeepers playing as outfield players, it is extremely rare; David James for Manchester City in 2005 match against Middlesbrough for one instance.
-Some may be free kick and penalty specialists (Rogério Ceni, José Luis Chilavert and Jorge Campos), but they do not hold a role in the outfield.
-John O'Shea, a former Manchester United player, is a famous example for playing in all positions in his United career.
+Some may be free kick and penalty specialists (Rogério Ceni, José Luis Chilavert, Jorge Campos, etc.), but they do not hold a proper outfield role.